craigmayhew/craig.mayhew.io/README.md

 <pre>
 cd tools
-php createstatic.php
+php build.php
 php uploadeToS3.php
 </pre>

 ## partial deploy

-You can specify what should be regenerated via arguments to createstatic.php.  e.g. to deploy just the blog and pages
+You can specify what should be regenerated via arguments to build.php.  e.g. to deploy just the blog and pages
 <pre>
-php createstatic.php blog pages
+php build.php blog pages
 </pre>

 Or just regenerate the web pages and static content.
 <pre>
-php createstatic.php pages static
+php build.php pages static
 </pre>

 Finally, deploy.